Podcasts For Lead Generation: A Complete Guide Of What To Know

 Repurpose Your Podcast For Maximum Reach

 Podcasts are the content gift that keeps on giving.
 There are several ways to use the same content and serve multiple audiences.
-For instance, Lewis Howes records video of his podcasts interviews that he shares on YouTube.
+For instance, Lewis Howes records videos of his podcasts interviews that he shares on YouTube.
 Gary Vaynerchuck does the same, but he repurposes his podcast in blog posts, Instagram clips, Tweets, and LinkedIn posts.

 How can you repurpose your podcast?
 A good starting point is to transcribe, optimize, and publish as blog posts on your company's website, linking your podcast within the blog post.
 Over time, you will receive organic traffic from Google, which will turn into leads.

 How To Use Your Content To Generate Leads

 After your show and you being to edit there are plenty of sound bites you can use for everything from social media to email blasts.
 You may not realize it because you were there but your audience and the prospective audience may find it incredibly valuable.
 If you're doing a video podcast leveraging platforms like TikTok is another way to have content that could go viral.

 When you're recording your show you're going to cover tons of different topics.
 Some of those are going to be valuable to your ideal buyer.
 Maybe it's a statement from you or a guest on how services may work.
 Simply cutting out that content and posting it on your website is a great way to build confidence in buyers and remove potential buyer remorse.